Information about BGR

 What is Boiler Gold Rush?

-Boiler Gold Rush is a five-day new student orientation program that takes place the week before classes start each year and is open to all new first-year and transfer students.
+Boiler Gold Rush is a seven-day new student orientation program that takes place the week before classes start each year and is open to all new first-year and transfer students.
 What makes BGR such a unique experience is the small group size and peer mentor contact, which enable our new students to become better acquainted with Purdue and meet hundreds of new students before classes begin.
 BGR has one of the largest university volunteer staffs in the country with more than 500 student leaders who work year-round to prepare for the new class of Boilermakers.

 So, what's in it for me?

 - Get information about all of the different resources available to students on campus

 - Attend programs that will help you succeed at Purdue

 Move into your residence hall room a week early and avoid the rush

 I'm living off campus - should I still plan to attend?Yes!
 BGR is a fantastic way for students who will not be living in one of the residence halls to get to know other students living on- and off-campus.
 You'll be placed in a group with other off-campus students, but you'll frequently interact with students living on-campus.
 In addition, all BGR activities (including meals in the dining halls) are open to every participant, so you won't need to worry about not being able to be involved during the day.

 To register for BGR, simply register online via the myPurdue portal and submit your payment (BGR 2014 has a program fee of $320).

 Once you have registered and paid for the program, we will mail you a confirmation card.
 You also will receive additional details about the program in late July.